Descriptor Examples

 NTFC NimBLE All-Services Target

-Descriptor used by ntfc/tests/nimble_ntfc.
-It advertises as ntfc-nimbl and enables the supported NimBLE service set used by the NTFC BLE suite: DIS, BAS, TPS, AIOS, ESS, IMDS, and OTS.
+Descriptor used by ntfc/tests/nimble_ntfc and the nimble_ntfc board configs for nRF52840-DK and nRF5340-DK.
+It advertises as ntfc-nimble and enables the supported NimBLE service set used by the NTFC BLE suite: DIS, BAS, TPS, AIOS, ESS, IMDS, and OTS.

 Most measurement values are backed by dummy_notify IOs with short update intervals so the host can test reads and notifications without requiring real sensors.
 GPIO inputs and outputs are mapped through GPIO devices.
 Configuration characteristics use config IO objects that point back to source IO configuration fields, so writes through GATT update the descriptor-backed runtime settings.
 The OTS section exposes object-transfer state for the BLE object transfer tests.